 What if your company has never had a toll-free number and you are now required to have one?

-Since the CCPA was recently enacted, companies are slowly making adjustments to comply with the law, including the toll-free number requirement.
-For companies that already provided a toll-free number, the CCPA regulation doesn't change much.
+Since the CCPA (CPRA) was enacted, companies are slowly making adjustments to comply with the law, including the toll-free number requirement.
+For companies that already provided a toll-free number, the CCPA (CPRA) regulation doesn't change much.
 Companies though that now must include one face a slightly bigger change.

-Luckily, there are companies out there taking advantage of this new regulation by creating and offering "toll-free packages" to help companies comply with the CCPA.
+Luckily, there are companies out there taking advantage of this new regulation by creating and offering "toll-free packages" to help companies comply with the CCPA (CPRA).

-These packages often include a toll-free number, storage of calls, creation of web forms, and solutions to help your business obtain and maintain its compliance with the CCPA.
+These packages often include a toll-free number, storage of calls, creation of web forms, and solutions to help your business obtain and maintain its compliance with the CCPA (CPRA).

-CCPA Toll Free is a website solely directed to providing toll-free numbers and solutions to comply with the CCPA.
+CCPA Toll Free is a website solely directed to providing toll-free numbers and solutions to comply with the CCPA (CPRA).
 Its package includes the number, Do Not Track links and a dashboard to track your compliance.

 Let's recap what the Toll-Free Number requirement is and whether your business must include one.